Samsung/tizen-docs/docs/application/native/guides/ui/tizen-ws-shell/tzsh-softkey.md

 ## Get Visibility Status of Softkey Window

-To know the current visible state of softkey service's window, call the `tzsh_softkey_global_visible_get` function.
-The softkey service's window will be visible or invisible depend on visible state.
+To get the current visible state of Softkey service window, call `tzsh_softkey_global_visible_get`.
+The Softkey service window will be visible or invisible depending on the visible state.

 ```
    int ret;